 What this means in practice is that third parties with whom the corporate needs to share the fact of the negotiations or any information relating to the DPA negotiations must sign a confidentiality undertaking.
 Any potential disclosure to the market has to be carefully considered and discussed with the SFO at an early stage (i.e., prior to the relevant obligation arising), and with the judge once an application to the court has been made.
 Rule 5.8 Criminal Procedure Rules 2015 stipulates that details of a court hearing must appear on the court list at most 48 hours before the court hearing, and the listing must include the names of the parties.
 This in itself may give rise to press and market speculation on the subject matter of the DPA and the size of the financial penalty.
 If an announcement is required, an application should be made to the nominated judge.

 Rolls-Royce did not include the identities of the individuals involved in the criminal conduct for the same reason of avoiding prejudice to potential criminal proceedings.
 In addition to this, the Court did not name the recipients of corrupt payments or bribes in certain countries on the basis that that this could lead to action or the imposition of penalties which would be regarded in the UK as contravening Article 3 of the European Convention on Human Rights.
+The same approach was adopted in Airbus.
 The Rolls-Royce DPA itself says in terms that it does not provide any protection against prosecution of any present or former officer, director, employee or agent of Rolls-Royce, and further, Rolls-Royce is required to co-operate with the investigation and prosecution of the individuals involved in the relevant conduct.
-The SFO ultimately decided against prosecuting any individuals in the Rolls-Royce investigation.
+However, the SFO ultimately decided against prosecuting any individuals in the Rolls-Royce investigation.

 The negotiation process in Standard Bank plc did not move as quickly as originally anticipated.
 It became apparent that an adversarial stance would not be appropriate in seeking to negotiate an agreement, and over time communications became more focused and more effective.
 It is also clear from the facts available that XYZ Ltd (Sarclad) and Rolls-Royce took considerable periods to resolve; so, while the process towards a DPA is likely to be shorter than a contested trial, it will probably still take a considerable period to agree and be approved.